dfitch96/Weather-App/README.md

 A simple weather app for displaying your local weather data

+- Retrieves the user's location using the Geolocation API
-- Uses the Visual Crossing API to retrieve weather data
+- Fetches weather data for a given location through the Visual Crossing API
-- Uses Geocodify to convert latitude and longitude coordinates to an address
+- Converts latitude and longitude coordinates into a readable address with the Geocodify API

 ## Live Preview